"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Background Related Works

-Beyond these tensions between platforms, Cheng et al. discussed how online communities shape developers' trust in AI tools and explored ways to leverage community features to foster appropriate user trust in AI~\cite{cheng2022would}.
-Similarly, rather than creating opposition, our aim is to adopt a more optimistic perspective and explore opportunities for collaboration and improvement based on the unique affordances of each tool.
-To facilitate this discussion, we will compare ChatGPT with Stack Overflow and propose strategies for moving forward.
+Beyond these tensions between platforms, recent research has also begun to question ChatGPT's effectiveness in aiding coding tasks by comparing it with other methods.
+For example, Choudhuri et al. conducted an empirical study and discovered that ChatGPT did not enhance participants' productivity or self-efficacy compared to traditional non-GenAI online resources~\cite{choudhuri2024far}.
+Instead, it significantly heightened their frustration levels.
+While their findings highlight significant issues with GenAI coding assistance, these results are constrained by the small sample size of their lab-based experiment.
+We hold a more optimistic perspective and aim to observe long-term adoption of these tools in real-world settings to integrate the strengths of both methodologies.
+A similar view stemmed from Cheng et al., who discussed how online communities shape developers' trust in AI tools and explored ways to leverage community features to foster appropriate user trust in AI~\cite{cheng2022would}.
+Rather than creating opposition, our aim is to explore opportunities for collaboration and improvement based on the unique affordances of each tool.
+To facilitate this discussion, we will compare ChatGPT with SO and propose strategies and solutions.
+We anticipate that analyzing Reddit posts will uncover long-term solutions adopted by programmers in real-world settings, providing valuable insights into how we might advance our approach.